tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 18 - 3 Psychology Principles for Web Design.md

 People typically mirror the behaviour of others, eg. if a person shouts at somebody and is angry, the somebody typically shouts back and is angry.
 If a person is smiling and is kind to me, I usually respond the same way.

-In web design we can use this im imagery - to show happy people, people doing something some activity etc. The visitors are
+In web design we can use this im imagery - to show happy people, people doing something some activity etc. The visitors are getting into the mood of the images and overall design of the web.

+## 2. Social Validation